 I recommend using low-fat milk in this recipe because it will help to keep the calorie count down.

-You can substitute with almond milk, coconut milk, or soy milk if you prefer.
+You can substitute it with almond, coconut, or soy milk if you prefer.
 With any of the milk alternatives, I would recommend opting for the unsweetened version as well.

 Milk is a good source of protein, calcium, and vitamin D.

 There are a few different types of fish oil that you can use in your smoothie.
-I recommend using a fish oil supplement that is high in EPA and DHA content.
+I recommend using a fish oil supplement high in EPA and DHA content.

 Fish oil can help to reduce inflammation, promote heart health, and support cognitive function, among other benefits.